Providing the best care to hens is a top priority for egg producers. To learn about hen care, visit UEP Certified.

 What regulations are in place on the farm to ensure egg safety?
 Who leads these programs?
 For questions about egg safety on farms, visit our Egg Answers.

-Egg farms follow strict guidelines to produce safe, healthy eggs and provide care for hens.
+Commercial egg farms follow strict guidelines to produce safe, healthy eggs and provide care for hens.
 Eggs must be refrigerated on farm within 36 hours of lay.
-Most eggs are laid, shipped from the farm, and eaten within two to three weeks.
+Eggs are typically shipped from the farm within a week of being laid.